 Common’s Instagram tribute was no less heartfelt, but it hit me differently because he recounted a shared memory.
 We were together in NYC when we first met ATCQ (and other favorite artists).
 I was once a member of the pioneering Chicago hip-hop collective* that included him, No ID, Twilite Tone and manager, Derek Dudley.
-Common’s post triggered memories of good times, but also of our own crew’s infighting, and that I’m still often misrepresented in his accounts of our shared history.
+Common’s post triggered memories of good times, but also of our own crew’s infighting —and that I’m still often misrepresented (if not entirely erased) from his accounts of our shared history.
 Re-watching the BR&L doc (focusing more on Phife) reminded me that it’s exhausting to navigate complex, conflicted relationships with old friends you’d really rather build with.

 I appreciate the early liner notes inclusions and contributions** to my small, independent releases.
 Today we’re always cordial and professional.
 The occasional shout out feels good and I’m open to new collaborations.
-I’m philosophical about my Mikey D-like rap status (too many past aliases and affiliations only helped my obscurity), but I’m blessed to have found other fulfillment and I’m happy to be in a place where I still feel creative and motivated.
+I’m philosophical about my Mikey D-like rap status (too many aliases, group names and affiliations only helped my obscurity), but I’m blessed to have found other fulfillment and I’m happy to be in a place where I still feel creative and motivated.
 Real talk…

 Thanks Phife, for the inspiring parallels and valuable lessons of your incredible journey.
 Rest in peace and power bro, salute.